Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Wife* for ideas on how this could play.
 Your angel needs to remain disguised to regular folk.
 In *The Bishop's Wife*, for example, the angel's intervention is forgotten when his divine mission is completed.

-**[[The Expert]]:** While this character playbook suggests for an older mentor, an uber-nerd kid who knows every comic book and monster manual backwards can be an amusing substitute, with a tree house as their sanctuary.
+**[[The Expert]]:** While this character playbook suggests for an older [[Mentor]], an uber-nerd kid who knows every comic book and monster manual backwards can be an amusing substitute, with a tree house as their sanctuary.

 **The Spellslinger:** A spellcasting version of the nerd trope could also work for a Spellslinger.
-Imagine a small Harry Dresden or Harry Potter playing on the hockey team or as president of the high school magic club.
+Imagine a [[small]] Harry Dresden or Harry Potter playing on the hockey team or as president of the high school [[magic]] club.

 **[[The Flake]]:** A nerd type is the aspiring journalist, Kolchak fan obsessed with the latest cryptids and conspiracy theories.